dabeaz/curio/docs/tutorial.rst

                 print('Fine.
 Saving my work.')
                 raise

-Note: ``time.sleep()`` has only been used to illustrate blocking in an outside library. ``curio`` already has its own sleep function so if you really need to sleep, use that instead.
+Note: ``time.sleep()`` has only been used to illustrate blocking in an outside library.
+Presumably the kid would be doing some more useful here such as watching a famous Fibonacci YouTuber blather on about their pet pugs or something.
+Curio already has its own sleep function so if you really need to sleep, use that instead.

 A Simple Echo Server
 --------------------